ChanghyeonKim93/vectornav_vn100t_ros/README.md

 # imu\_vn\_100
+This node is a derived version of KumarRobotics "imu_vn_100" node with several bug modification.

 For Vectornav VN-100T rugged IMU.

 The package is tested on Ubuntu 16.04 with ROS kinetic, and Ubuntu 14.04 with ROS indigo successfully.